Alexandrshy/articles/algorithms/binary-search-tree-part-2/README.md

 ### Solution

 The easiest strategy to solve this problem is to use recursion.
-We need to compare each node of two trees and if they are equal return `true`.
+We need to compare each node of two trees and if they're equal return `true`.

 ```js
 /**